Dr Gemma Louch

 - Website: Staff Profile: Yorkshire Quality and Safety Research Group | Twitter | ORCID

-I am a health services researcher with over a decade of experience in patient safety research.
+I am an applied health services researcher with expertise in patient safety and mixed-methods.

-I am the Research Programme Manager on The Response Study at the University of Leeds.
+I am the Research Programme Manager for the Response Study at the University of Leeds.
 This 39-month project is funded by the National Institute for Health and Care Research (NIHR) to evaluate the Patient Safety Incident Response Framework (PSIRF) across the NHS in England.
-I also contribute to a theme of work around Patient Involvement in Patient Safety within the NIHR Yorkshire and Humber Patient Safety Translational Research Centre and I am part of the Yorkshire Quality and Safety Research Group.
+I am also part of the Yorkshire Quality and Safety Research Group and the NIHR Yorkshire and Humber Patient Safety Research Collaboration.

 - Developing a service user centred co-designed patient safety intervention for acute mental health wards: A mixed methods process evaluation (2020-2022). £811,751.
 NIHR HS&DR. Co-Investigator.